 The younger brother of centre/back-rower and clubmate Vinnie, Louis Anderson received an early-season call-up from Warriors coach Daniel Anderson in 2003, scoring a try off the bench in a 42-22 loss to Penrith.

 He played 16 NRL games that year and made his Kiwis debut less than four months after his 19th birthday, again dotting down in a 16-all draw with Australia after being chosen at hooker.
 Anderson’s versatility helped him played 18 Tests for New Zealand, while he left the Warriors at the end of 2007 with 67 appearances to his credit.
-He has racked up over 200 Super League games for Warrington and Catalans, who he is still playing for in 2018.
+He racked up over 200 Super League games for Warrington and Catalans to the end of 2018.

 8. Francis Meli (1999) – 18 years and 255 days

 Apia-born Meli came through the ranks at City-Marist and Marist Saints before being called up as a centre for the Warriors’ Round 9 loss to Souths in 1999, breaking Lauiti’ti’s record.
 He played just five games in two seasons under coach Mark Graham but became a first-choice winger when Daniel Anderson took over in 2001.